Miss USA 2017

-Miss USA 2017 was the 66th Miss USA pageant.
-It was held on May 14, 2017 at the Mandalay Bay Events Center in Las Vegas, Nevada.
-Terrence J and Julianne Hough served as hosts, while Ashley Graham also returned as backstage host, all for a second consecutive year.
-Brett Eldredge, Pitbull, and the cast of Michael Jackson: One by Cirque du Soleil performed.
+Miss USA 2017 was the 66th edition of the Miss USA pageant, held at the Mandalay Bay Events Center in Paradise, Nevada, on May 14, 2017.

 Deshauna Barber of the District of Columbia crowned her successor Kára McCullough, also of the District of Columbia, at the end of the event.
 This was District of Columbia's fourth Miss USA title, and also this was the first time since 2008 to have a second consecutive African Americans have been crowned.
 McCullough represented the United States at the Miss Universe 2017 competition, placed in the top 10.
 This is the first back to back win for a state at Miss USA since Texas won the crown in 1988 and 1989.

 Background

 Selection of participants

 Delegates from 50 states and the District of Columbia were selected in state pageants began in July 2016 and ended in February 2017.
 The first state pageant was Florida, held on July 16, 2016, and the final pageant was Alaska, held on February 4, 2017; eight of them were former Miss Teen USA state winners, three of them were former Miss America state titleholders and one of them was a former Miss America's Outstanding Teen state titleholder.

 One state titleholder was appointed as replacement after the original titleholder was unable to compete.
 Génesis Dávila was the original winner of Miss Florida USA 2017, she was disqualified shortly after winning the title and was revealed she hired professional makeup artists instead by to do herself.
 She was replaced by Linette De Los Santos, the first runner-up of Miss Florida USA 2017 pageant.
 Dávila would later win the title the following year and competed in Miss USA 2018.